kwngo/than_os/README.md

 # than_os
-👾Toy OS written in Rust.
+👾 Toy OS written in Rust.